netlify-templates/victor-hugo/site/content/thoughts/shell-aliases-for-accessing-aws-ec2-via-ssh.md

 package as a tool for you to download.
 Right now, to use it you'll need to understand and customize it to your context.

-In summary, we synchronize your AWS profiles, CloudFormation stacks, and SSH client configuration using a cron job.
+In summary, we synchronize our AWS profiles, CloudFormation stacks, and SSH client configuration using a cron job.

 {{<figure src="/images/thoughts/ssh-aws-5.png">}}